barchart/alerting-service-public/docs/content/concepts/security.md

 	return Promise.resolve()
 		.then(() => {
 			// Generate a signed token and return it.
 You'll probably want to delegate
-			// the work to a remote service.
-This helps to ensure your JWT signing secret
+			// the actual work to a remote service.
+This helps to ensure your JWT signing
-			// cannot be compromised.
+			// secret cannot be compromised.

 			return token;
 		});